Planning-nl/vugel-docs/docs/README.md

 | texture-unloaded | `{ node: Node; stage: Stage; texture: Texture }` | Texture of this node was unloaded (garbage collected) |

 > Visible bounds uses the viewport size and clipping to determine which elements are (partly) on screen.
 An additional
-> visible bounds margin can be set using the `bounds-margin` property.
+> *visible bounds margin* can be set using the `bounds-margin` property.

 ## UI Events
-UI Events supported by Vugel are kept similar to DOM UI events.
+Vugel attempts to offer UI Events that are similar to DOM UI events.

-There are some differences.
+However, there are some differences.

 Every event has a different type than the original event.
 It was chosen to do it this way as to be able to ensure that the expected behavior is actually followed.